ardhynugroho/nginx-nap/docs/source/lab-setup.rst

 This method protects from losing session when network disconnect happen.
 You will need a RDP client installed in your laptop / PC.

-In your deployment, from *Client* node select *ACCESS > xRDP > 1280x800* Then click on downloaded RDP file to open in RDP client.
+In your deployment, from *Client* node select *ACCESS > xRDP > 1280x800*.

 .. image:: img/xrdp.png

+Then click on downloaded RDP file to open in RDP client.
-Enter credential *ubuntu/ubuntu* to login
+Enter credential *ubuntu/ubuntu* to login.

 .. image:: img/xrdp2.png

-After login, open *Terminal Emulator* from dock menu
+After login, open *Terminal Emulator* from dock menu.

 .. image:: img/dock-menu.png